[Simon Thurgood Images] [Simon Thurgood Images]

 Dartmoor National Park

-[The Visitor Centre at Postbridge, Dartmoor]Dartmoor in Devon was designated a National Park by statue in 1951.
+[The Visitor Centre at Newbridge, Dartmoor]Dartmoor in Devon was designated a National Park by statue in 1951.
 It is 368 square miles (954 km²) in area and has about 33400 people living in it as well as millions of people visit each year.

 The Dartmoor National Park Authority was set up in 1974 to manage the park and is committed to working with and through others to ensure the conservation, sustainable development, understanding and enjoyment of the area for you and for future generations.